tomwhross/pdb-tutorial/README.md

 Using a debugger, you can set a [breakpoint](https://en.wikipedia.org/wiki/Breakpoint) at any point of your program to stop it and apply the three points above.
-Debuggers are very powerful tools and they can speed up the debugging process a faster than using simple `print()` statements everywhere.
+Debuggers are very powerful tools and they can speed up the debugging process a lot faster than using simple `print()` statements everywhere.

 For those of you who are veteran programmers, you might agree with me that there is a correlation between the best programmers and the ones that know how to debug effectively.
 By debugging